NguyenHao-Qualgo/aegis/docs/target.md

 - target-side key and AES material requirements

 For Yocto-side bundle generation, see [build.md](build.md).
-For the install pipeline inside the daemon, see [overview.md](overview.md).
+For the high-level OTA architecture, update strategy, and target-side install flow, see [overview.md](overview.md).
 For the OTA state machine, see [ota-flow.md](ota-flow.md).

 ## 1. Runtime Model